 We explain how to paint high ceilings and share tips to help you keep your vaulted ceilings in perfect condition.

-- Use painter’s tape to protect wall edges.
+- Clean the ceiling surface with TSP and apply painter’s tape to protect edges.

 The Best Way to Paint Tall Ceilings

 You have several options when finding the best way to paint tall ceilings.
 Some require specialist equipment because it’s challenging to reach a 20-foot vaulted ceiling.

 Scaffolding is probably the most obvious way to reach tall ceilings.
 You can erect it so that you have a stable platform to work from, and you can keep all your tools handy while you complete the project.

 Scaffolding is, by far, the safest and most comfortable way to reach that cathedral ceiling.
 Most scaffolding can be adjusted from five to 15 feet high, catering to ceilings ranging from 12 to 20 feet.

 It takes time to erect and move to different locations in the room.
 You also need to take steps to protect the flooring, especially if you have polished hardwood.